-Scurvy is the name for a vitamin C deficiency.
-It can lead to anemia, debility, exhaustion, spontaneous bleeding, pain in the limbs, and especially the legs, swelling in some parts of the body, and sometimes ulceration of the gums and loss of teeth.
+Scurvy is a condition that results from a vitamin C deficiency.
+Scurvy symptoms and signs can include anemia, exhaustion, spontaneous bleeding, limb pain, swelling, and sometimes ulceration of the gums and loss of teeth.

 Here are some key points about scurvy.
 More detail is in the main article.

-This is because vitamin C is needed for making collagen, an important component in connective tissues.
+This is because vitamin C is necessary to make collagen, an important component in connective tissues.
 Connective tissues are essential for structure and support in the body, including the structure of blood vessels.

-It is also needed for synthesizing dopamine, norepinephrine, epinephrine, and carnitine, needed for energy production.
+It is also necessary for synthesizing dopamine, norepinephrine, epinephrine, and carnitine, which are required for energy production.

-Within 1 to 3 months, there may be signs of:
+Within 1-3 months, there may be signs of:

 - myalgia, or pain, including bone pain